Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

                   SCTE 104/SCTE-35            CMAF tracks            Encrypted CMAF tracks TS video/audio or SDI                                HLS/DASH Manifest
  </pre>
-  The broadcast source is used as input to the live ABR encoder, the broadcast sources can be original SDI signals from a broadcast facility or TS streams intercepted from a broadcast that need to be re-used in an OTT distribution workflow.
-The live encoder source performs the ABR encoding of the tracks towards CMAF tracks and functions as the ingest source in the CMAF ingest interface.
-Multiple live encoder sources can be used providing redundant inputs to the packager, which is the media processing entity consuming the CMAF ingest, receiving the different CMAF tracks.
+  The broadcast source is used as input to the live ABR encoder (ingest source), the broadcast sources can be original SDI signals from a broadcast facility or TS streams intercepted from a broadcast that need to be re-used in an OTT distribution workflow.
+The live encoder source performs the ABR encoding of the tracks into CMAF tracks and functions as the ingest source in the CMAF ingest interface.
+Multiple live encoder sources can be used providing redundant inputs to the packager, which is the media processing entity consuming the CMAF ingest.
+THe packager is receiving the different CMAF tracks.
 The ingest follows the specification in this document, allowing for failover, redundancy and many of the other features of the content.
 The live encoder source performs the following tasks:

-          - Demuxes and receives the MPEG-2 transport stream and/or HDSDI signal
+          - Demuxes and receives the MPEG-2 transport stream and/or HD SDI signal
           - It formats the metadata in these streams such as SCTE-35 or SCTE 104 to CMAF metadata tracks
           - It performs a high quality ABR encode in different bit-rates with alligned switching points
           - It packages all media and timed text tracks as CMAF compliant tracks and signals track roles as defined in this document
-          - It posts the addressabe media objects composing the tracks to the live packager accoring to the CMAF ingest specification interface defined in this document.
+          - It posts the addressabe media objects composing the tracks to the live packager according to the CMAF ingest specification interface defined in this document.
           - The CMAF ingest allows multiple live encoder sources and packagers to be deployed benefiting from redundant stream creation, avoiding timeline discontinuities as much as possible